comaps/website/content/download/index.fi.md

 weight: 10
 ---

-CoMaps on saatavilla F-Droidista APK latauksena nyt!
-Työskentelemme edelleen Google Play- ja iOS App Store -julkaisujen kanssa.
-Ole kuulolla!
+CoMaps is available on Google Play, F-Droid, and as an APK download now!
+We are still working on publishing on the iOS App Store as well, please stay tuned!